in

 Females with PCOS usually notice changes in their breast shape and size.
 However, these symptoms are rarely reported because of the obvious nature of the symptoms.

-Females with PCOS usually notice that their breasts are not normal as other women’s.
+Females with PCOS usually notice that their breasts are not as normal as other women’s.
 They don’t feel feminine because of their small, widely-spaced triangular breasts.

 Apart from having small breasts, females with PCOS also notice increased pigmentation around the nipples (Areola), hair growth over the chest, and acne.